Slavus54/sich.io/README.md

 You can try Foundations API - https://sich-io.onrender.com

+/foundations - list of foundations
+/anthem - National Anthem of Ukraine (ENG)

-Also, server side open for downloading, run in with a command:
+Download server and run it on port 4000 with a command:

 ~~~
 npm run start